ACTIVITIES AND ADVENTURES IN OUR AREA:

 Menus and explicit driving instructions are available from your hosts at Amberwood.

-Voted the best Pub food on Vancouver Island, the Crow & Gate is a real English pub in a country setting, with baron of beefs, burgers, ploughman’s plates, great salads and fabulous home-made desserts.
+Voted the best Pub food on Vancouver Island (by Times-Colonist newspaper readers), the Crow & Gate is a real English pub in a country setting, with baron of beefs, burgers, ploughman's plates, great salads and fabulous home-made desserts.
+Open 7 days a week from 11 am to 10 pm.
 Fast service, and reasonable prices.
-During the summer, eat outside at picnic tables and ducks wandering around.
+During the summer, eat outside at picnic tables with residen ducks wandering around.
 During the winter eat inside by the fireplace.

 Our new favourite - fabulous food in a fabulous location.
 Fine dining at reasonable prices in a beautiful oceanfront location overlooking Ladysmith Harbour.
 Part of an historic lodge with inside and patio dining, plus a great big fireplace in the winter.
 A great place to go for a special occasion, or, for a fabulous lunch sitting by the water watching the boats in the harbour and marina.